cloudmesh-community/book/chapters/preface/notation.md

 :o: `:o:`

-> Chapters marked with an :o: are not yet complete or have some issue
+> Chapters marked with this emoji are not yet complete or have some issue
 > that we know about.
 These chapters need to be fixed.
 If you like to
 > help us fixing this section, please let us know.